-The Programme for Employability, Inclusion and Learning, PEIL for short, is the only ESF programme in Ireland for the 2014 to 2020 period.
+The Programme for Employability, Inclusion and Learning, PEIL for short, was the only ESF programme in Ireland for the 2014 to 2020 period.
 It was formally approved by the European Commission in February 2015 and was launched in April of that year.
-The Programme involves a total investment of €1.126 billion; over €484 million each from the ESF and the Government of Ireland, a special allocation of just over €68 million from the EU’s Youth Employment Initiative, and €88.3 million from REACT-EU.
+The Programme involved a total investment of €1.126 billion; over €484 million each from the ESF and the Government of Ireland, a special allocation of just over €68 million from the EU’s Youth Employment Initiative, and €88.3 million from REACT-EU.

 To view the activities supported under the PEIL please click here.